the eaglet (and surounding crags) as seen from the...

-The most popular route is the West Chimney (5.7) which is a great alpine climb compared to any, there are other committing yet worthy climbs as well.
-Though its not too tall be prepared for a cannon like experience cause the weather and loose rock could bring on an epic at any moment... after hiking the trail up you will see why you don't want to get hurt up here.
+The most popular route is the West Chimney (5.7) which is a great alpine climb compared to any; there are other committing yet worthy climbs as well.
+Though it's not too tall, you should be be prepared for a cannon-like experience because the weather and loose rock could bring on an epic at any moment... after hiking the trail up you will see why you don't want to get hurt up here.
 It would be tough to get you down.

-The Eaglet was first in 1929 by Lincoln O'Brien and Robert underhill, they down climbed in to the saddle between the main cliff and the spire then up to the summit.
+The Eaglet was first climbed in 1929 by Lincoln O'Brien and Robert Underhill; they down climbed in to the saddle between the main cliff and the spire and then up to the summit.

 Follow the directions to hounds hump ridge and look for the spire, its easy to approach up the talus once its in view...

 Weather station 7.8 miles from here

 Browse More Rock Climbing Classics in The Eaglet